KILTprotocol/docs/docs/develop/03_workshop/04_attester/03_ctype.md

 :::

 Before the <span className="label-role attester">Attester</span> can attest credentials, they must decide which CType they support.
-For example, a traffic authority only issues driver's licenses (A CType for driver's license), not trade register excerpts.
+For example, a traffic authority only issues driver's licenses (A CType for driver's license), not a university diploma.

 Since CTypes enable interoperability between Attesters, using existing CTypes rather than creating new ones is highly recommended.
 However, this workshop creates a new CType to show the process.